jzxyouok/zhihu_imitate/README.md

 # zhihu_imitate

-> A personal practice project.Imitating zhihu.com
+> A personal practice project.Imitating first page of zhihu.com.
+> It builded by vue-cli.

 ## Build Setup